 ): GamesList

-Where PaginationInput
+Where PaginationInput is

 input PaginationInput {